Augustin007/anremithrl-s-guide-to-earendor/Creatures/Beings/Immortals/Aberrations/Vampires/Scathatch.md

+---
+Lineage: Living Vampire (Human)
+Birth Year: 3386 AS
+Death Year: 5421 AS
+---

 Scathatch was the twin sister of [[Aeoife]], and they were the daughters of the first vampires, and dangerous creatures.
 They devoted their lives to studying combat.

 They inherited some vampiric traits.